Mastering Communication For Agile Teams In 2021

 As per a research conducted by Twingate, a lot of employees were not happy working from home.
 Remote working is causing more stress and mental exhaustion in employees who had to move to their home to work remotely.
 However, we thought there are always pros and cons, so to discover more on this we asked Manikandan about his opinion.

-“Both has its own pros and cons.
+“Both have their own pros and cons.
 Working in the office allows you to communicate better, you get a different vibe when you are in your cubicle, it is easy to program your mind to be productive and get things done.

 A remote team allows you to practically work from anywhere, and set your own timeline.
 Attend more asynchronous meetings and work around the clock to fasten delivery timelines.